Activeyixiao/Sentence-Selection-Strategies/README.md

-# Build better word-representations by selecting better sentence
+# Sentence-selection-strategies for distiling word embedding from language models

 ## Introduction

-:smiley: We believe high-quality sentences lead to high-quality word representation.
-Current word embedding learning technology commonly find random sentences to learn a representation for a word, it is not guaranteed that random selected sentences can capture semantic properties of a word given that a sentence in which a word in may not give any clue of its commonsense properties. (e.g. the banana is yellow and sweet).
+:smiley: Informative sentences in which a word are mentioned could lead to better representation of that word.
+Current word embedding learning technology normally find random sentences to learn a representation for a word, it is not guaranteed that random selected sentences can capture semantic properties of a word given that a sentence in which a word in may not give any clue of its commonsense properties. (e.g. the banana is yellow and sweet).
 Even if increasing coverage of the sentence selection can cover most useful sentences, applying average upon them inevitably loose some relevant information, not mentioning its inefficiency.
 If we could find only a few representative sentences for each words and learn a representation, this representation might be more sensitive and effective to some downstream NLP tasks that requires capturing semantic properties.

 ## Method: how to get better sentences: